breylaude/breylaude.com/content/post/agilethoughts.md

 ]
 +++

-A friend of mine we often talk about software design.
-He's skeptic about Agile Software Design, calling it *“software design by trial and error”*.
+Me and my friends often talk about software design.
+They're skeptic about Agile Software Design, calling it *“software design by trial and error”*.

-I share his criticism.
+I share their criticism.

 Yesterday I took a two-hour LinkedIn Learning class on Agile Software Design.
 It was an introduction only.
 My first impression is that Agile is, at one level, moving a to-do list of sticky notes around on a bulletin board, assigning programming tasks to the programming team with verbal instructions and discussion about how to program something.